fus-marcom/resource-center/README.md

 New version of resource center for [Franciscan University of Steubenville](https://www.franciscan.edu/) built with [Create React App](https://github.com/facebookincubator/create-react-app) & [Material UI](https://github.com/callemall/material-ui).
 You can checkout the [FreeCodeCamp YouTube Channel](https://www.youtube.com/playlist?list=PLWKjhJtqVAbknyJ7hSrf1WKh_Xnv9RL1r) for live coding sessions & details of this project.

-To navigate your way through applications built with Create React App & the perform common tasks visit the offcial guide [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).
+To navigate your way through applications built with Create React App & perform common tasks visit the offcial guide [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).

 ### About MyFranciscan
 [MyFranciscan](https://myfranciscan.franciscan.edu/ics) helps to connect students, faculty, staff, and guests of Franciscan University in one place.
 Visit the portal to get more information.